HappySingh1901/devops-video-call-app/README.md

 ## Prerequisites

-- Ensure Docker and Docker Compose are installed on your system.
+- Ensure Docker and Docker Compose are installed on your system
 - Docker version: Compatible with `maven:3.9.4-eclipse-temurin-21` and `eclipse-temurin:21-jre` images.

 ## Build and Run Instructions